What Is Captioning? Types, Benefits, and Best Practices

 2. Open Captions (Burned-in Captions)

-Unlike closed captions, open captions are permanently embedded into the video and can’t be toggled on or off.
+Unlike closed captions, open captions are permanently embedded into the video, often referred to as video captions, and are widely used on social platforms for higher engagement.
 You’ll often see these in social media videos, where captions are part of the design.

 Example: A brand’s Instagram Reel with stylized captions baked into the video for better engagement.